mohzim/microservices-eks-devops/README.md

         Please find below sample devops.tfvars that needs to be created in 'wordpress-app-devops/terraform-ionos/'location.
         Replace values with actual token/username/password.

-            ionos_token = "<Your IONOS Token"
+            aws_token = "<Your aws Token"
             db_username = "<Maria DB Username"
             db_password = "<Maria DB Password>"

 ### Setup kubectl to connect to IONOS Kubernetes Cluster

-6. Login into IONOS Cloud with your credentials.
+6. Login into AWS Cloud with your credentials.
 Go to Containers > Managed Kubernetes > Select your Kubernetes cluster > click Download kubeconfig.yaml

 7. Rename your exising config file in ~/.kube/.